MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/dtrace.md

 Use the feedback hub to request new features or to report any problems or bugs with Windows DTrace.

-1. Launch the feedback hub.
-Go to search, enter the word *feedback*, and then select **Feedback Hub**.
+1. To launch the feedback hub in Windows, Go to search, enter the word *feedback*, and then select **Feedback Hub**.
 2. Select either *Suggest a feature* or *Report a problem*.
 3. Provide a detailed, specific description of the issue or suggestion.

 ## DTrace Windows Extensions

-The following are some of the providers available on Windows and what they instrument.
+The following are some of the Dtrace providers available on Windows and what they instrument.

 - syscall – NTOS system calls